Table of Contents ×

 Engage users with educational and valuable content to make them stick around in the first place.

-How Brands Are Using TikTok to Market Themselves
+How Do Brands Use TikTok to Market Themselves?

 Let’s say that you see some potential from TikTok for your business.

-Then, the follow-up question would be, ‘how can you use it to their advantage?’
+Then, the follow-up question would be, ‘How can you use it to their advantage?’
+The quick answers would be:

 Leaning on Fun Education